 This very real, felt question isn’t limited to first-century believers.
 Just look at the world around you.
 Evil is rampant.
 There’s violence and mass shootings and terror.
 There’s brokenness and pain and suffering.
 The innocent are oppressed while the wicked prosper.
 High rise moguls get rich while the assaulted are shunned.
 We can’t help but wrestle with the same question.
 What’s taking Jesus so long to return and right all wrongs?

 The Central Crisis: What’s Taking Jesus SO Long?

-2 Peter 3 actually contains the most explicit treatment on the delay of the parousia (a Greek word that means the second coming of Jesus at the end of human history) in the entire New Testament, so it’s particularly important if you’re trying to make sense of Jesus’ delay.
+Second Peter 3 actually contains the most explicit treatment of the delay of the parousia (a Greek word that means the second coming of Jesus at the end of human history) in the entire New Testament, so it’s particularly important if you’re trying to make sense of this wait.

 Peter begins by reminding his readers how the Scriptures warned there would be scoffers in the last days who depart from truth and follow sinful desires.
 They would question the promise of God’s return, citing that ever since the patriarchs died, all things have continued just as they were from the beginning.
-They purposefully overlook the fact that God had intervened before, both in the account of creation and the flood, and that he would surely intervene again on a final day of reckoning for the unrighteous and rescue for the righteous (2 Pet.
+They purposefully overlook the fact that God had intervened before, both in the account of creation and the flood.
+God would surely intervene again on a final day of reckoning for the unrighteous and rescue for the righteous (2 Pet.
 3:1-7).
-He then moves to his central argument on how to understand the delay of the parousia in verses 8-9:
+Peter then moves to his central argument on how to understand the delay of the parousia in verses 8-9: